 3. Pay a few months’ rent in advance.

 If you are still in the planning phase of moving into an apartment, it is best to begin saving up money now.
 The more you have put aside before locking yourself into a high-cost leasing agreement, the more manageable it will be to make that initial investment.
-Having access to a lot of money upfront also helps you stand out to the landlord amongst others vying for the same apartment.
+Having access to a lot of money upfront also helps you stand out to the landlord amongst others vying for the same rental.

 4. Make automatic payments.

-Initially this may be more difficult to arrange than other payment methods because a bad credit score may have some landlords hesitant to trust that a resident will be able to maintain a bank account with a balance sufficient enough to cover the cost of living.
+Initially this may be more difficult to arrange than other payment methods because a bad credit score may have some landlords hesitant to trust that a resident will be able to maintain a bank account with a balance sufficient to cover the cost of living.
 By demonstrating consistent income and an adequate bank account balance, you can help the landlord overcome these doubts.

 5. Get a letter of recommendation.